msu-alglab/coaster/README.md

 python coaster.py [input-file]
 ```

-#### Heuristic mode
+#### IFD Heuristic mode

-Coaster can be run in heuristic mode to find solutions in larger graphs.
+Coaster can be run in IFD heuristic mode to find solutions in larger graphs using a reduction to IFD.
+Note that this requires acyclic, non-nested subpath constraints, which is quite limiting.

 *TODO: check exactly when heuristic mode works on cyclic graphs.*

 ```
-python coaster.py [input-file] --heuristic
+python coaster.py [input-file] --ifd_heuristic
 ```

 ### Testing